haleyprisloe/shopping-cart/README.md

 ## Setup

-In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify ______:
+In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify the tax rate:

-    USER_NAME="John Snow"
+    TAX_RATE=0.0875

 > NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (which is accomplished via a corresponding entry in the [.gitignore](/.gitignore) file)